Frequently asked questions

 My request has been processed, what should I do?

-The total amount of the stay must be paid before the arrival of the port.
+The full amount for the stay must be paid before arrival at the port.

 Are the deposits refundable in case of cancellation?